 What to bring

-When visiting a local laundromat, you will need local currency to purchase laundry detergent and pay to operate the machines.
+When visiting a local laundromat, you will need local currency to purchase laundry detergent and pay to operate the washing machines and dryers.
 In the U.S., this will most likely mean coins, specifically quarters.

 Sometimes your travel schedule is jam packed and it is not possible to carve out even a few hours of time to do laundry.
-In this case, you may need to resort to handwashing laundry in the hotel bathroom sink.
+In this case, you may need to hand wash laundry in the hotel room sink.

 While it isn’t glamorous, or necessarily fun, it is an easy way to get smaller items such as socks, underwear, and the like, clean in a pinch.
-Washing clothes in the sink and leaving them out to dry overnight (and hoping they do indeed dry!) is a good way to save time and money while doing laundry when traveling.
+Washing clothes in the hotel sink and leaving the wet clothes out to dry overnight (and hoping they do indeed dry!) is a good way to save time and money while doing laundry when traveling.

-We washed our undergarments and socks in the sink during a 10-day trip to Paris and London.
-During that trip, our itinerary was so full that we did not have time to visit a laundromat while traveling.
-Although some of Buddy’s wool socks took a bit more time to dry than we would have hoped, it was a the option for doing laundry while traveling that worked best for us at that time.
+We washed our undergarments and socks in the hotel sink during a 10-day trip to Paris and London.
+During that trip, our itinerary was so full that we did not have time to visit a laundromat.
+Although some of Buddy’s wet clothes, like his wool socks, took a bit more time to dry than we would have hoped, it was a the option for doing laundry while traveling that worked best for us at that time.

 What to bring

-When I know that we will need to handwash laundry while traveling, I cut a small piece of a Zote White Laundry bar soap, wrap it in a washcloth, and pack it in my carry-on.
+When I know that we will need to handwash laundry while traveling, I bring my own laundry detergent.
+Usually, I cut a small piece of a Zote White Laundry bar soap, wrap it in a washcloth, and pack it in my carry-on.
+But I also heard great things about Sink Suds.
+I just prefer to travel with bar soaps.

 If you are staying in a hotel that offers laundry services, this is a convenient and easy option for doing laundry while traveling.
 While it is less time consuming, it can also be a bit pricey.
 It is important to plan your budget accordingly.

-Although this is not my go-to option for doing laundry while traveling, I do have a friend also travels carry-on only.
+Although this is not my go-to option, I do have a friend also travels carry-on only.
 This friend treats herself to hotel laundry services every time she travels.
 She says it is worth every penny to have her clothes arrived folded clean and neatly pressed.

 What to bring